-Since everybody is different, it’s up to YOU to check out the weather forecast and judge your personal comfort levels, and plan accordingly!
+Since everybody is different, it’s up to you to check out the weather forecast and judge your personal comfort levels.
 Please use your own judgement when packing: if you’re always cold, pack heavier extra layers (i.e., leggings to go under pants).
-We'll provide a snapshot of the weather forecast before a trip, but won't necessarily say "it's going to be cold/hot" since each person has different tolerance levels.
+We'll provide a snapshot of the weather forecast before a trip, but can't say "It's going to be cold/hot" since feeling cold or hot is a subjective experience.

 Bottom line: you know your own body best.
 Stay on top of the forecast, and decide what you personally need to do/bring to stay comfortable.